[Information] Scotty's Castle CLOSED until Dec. 2022

-Flooding in Grapevine Canyon from a severe thunderstorm has destroyed the road to Scotty's Castle, damaged infrastructure and some out-buildings in the Castle complex.
+Flooding in Grapevine Canyon from a severe thunderstorm destroyed the road to Scotty's Castle, damaged infrastructure and utilities.
+Repair work is ongoing.

 The striking wonder of hot deserts, rugged mountains, and mystifying salt flats await you on your RV getaway to Death Valley National Park.
 Straddling the California and Nevada border, this stunning landscape encompasses the Great Basin and Mojave Deserts.
 Death Valley National Park has several claims to fame.
 Not only is Death Valley the largest national park in the lower 48 states, but it’s also the hottest, driest, and lowest-elevation park.